ScienceComputing/Python_Programming/Data_Structure_Algorithm/Merge_Sort.md

   - It begins with the **Divide** phase, where the problem is divided into smaller, manageable sub-problems.
   - Next, during the **Conquer** phase, these sub-problems are solved recursively.
   - Finally, in the **Combine** phase, the solutions to these sub-problems are integrated to obtain the ultimate solution.
-- Its complexity is $O(nlog n)$, which is a significant improvement over bubble sort, selection sort, and insertion sort, which have a complexity of $O(n^2)$.
+- Its complexity is $O(n log n)$, which is a significant improvement over bubble sort, selection sort, and insertion sort, which have a complexity of $O(n^2)$.
 Hence, merge sort is suitable for sorting large lists of numbers.
-In average and best cases, it also has a complexity of $O(nlog n)$.
+In average and best cases, it also has a complexity of $O(n log n)$.
 Other algorithms like bubble sort or insertion sort have better best case complexity $\Omega(n)$.
 - The inconvenience of this algorithm is its space complexity.

 ```